Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

-= WIP 2.3.0 =
+= 2.3.0 =
+- Added a confirmation dialogue option to the order action items.
 - Added an option to refund a transaction from the orders menu of the plugin.
+This will work for the new transactions that you receive after the upgrade.
 - Allow the apostrophe character to be used within the email subject field.
 - Output escaping for the settings menu item's description fields.
+- Fixed the price display formatting (regarding the thousand and decimal separator for some currencies).

 = 2.2.9 =
 * The Shop page shortcode is now wrapped in a div element so it works better with block themes.